ncsuSEAL/sealWebsite/content/tutorials/2022-04-25_HPCgeneralGuide/index.md

 3. Use `pynodelauncher`.
 This is similar to `launch` but it is a python package.
 See the instructions [here](https://github.com/ncsu-landscape-dynamics/pynodelauncher) from Vashek and Lisa Lowe.
 As of Nov 2021, this was not working when calling R scripts, so unsure what's going on.

+**Note**: When using job arrays to automate submissions, the max for one array is 20,000 jobs.

 ## HPC Shell

 Out of the box Henry uses the C-Shell (csh/tcsh), however you can specify that